xvik/guice-jakartaee/README.md

 For gradle, there is [a special plugin](https://github.com/nebula-plugins/gradle-jakartaee-migration-plugin) which could convert dependencies automatically (assuming you building application and bundle all dependencies in it).

-### Javax.inject

-There is a lightweight version with only servlet and persistence apis migrated: TODO

-Versions are easy to differentiate by `jakarta.inject` and `javax.inject` in group name.

 ## Setup

 IMPORTANT: guice jar does not bundle asm version (like `com.google.inject:guice:5.1.0:classes`)